Mdumiseni Ntuli

-Mdumiseni Ntuli (born March 1979) is a South African politician who represented the African National Congress (ANC) in the KwaZulu-Natal Provincial Legislature from May 2016 to July 2018.
-He left the legislature to serve as Provincial Secretary of the ANC's KwaZulu-Natal branch, an office he held between 2018 and 2022.
+Mdumiseni Ntuli (born 5 March 1979) is a South African politician.
+He has represented the African National Congress (ANC) in the National Assembly since June 2024, and he formerly served in the KwaZulu-Natal Provincial Legislature from May 2016 to July 2018.
+He left the latter position to serve as Provincial Secretary of the ANC's KwaZulu-Natal branch, an office he held between 2018 and 2022.

-A former member of the ANC Youth League, Ntuli has been a member of the Provincial Executive Committee of the KwaZulu-Natal ANC since 2015 and is the committee's former spokesman.
+A former member of the ANC Youth League, Ntuli rose to prominence as a member and spokesperson of the Provincial Executive Committee of the KwaZulu-Natal ANC.
 He also spent a decade working for the ANC as an administrator and organiser at its national headquarters at Luthuli House.
+After a failed bid to become national ANC secretary-general, he was elected to a five-year term on the party's National Executive Committee in December 2022.

 Early life and career

-Mdumiseni Ntuli was born in March 1979.
-His family is from rural KwaXimba outside Cato Ridge in KwaZulu-Natal.
-The area is a longstanding stronghold of the African National Congress (ANC), Ntuli's political party, and his family has been described as influential in ANC politics in the area: both his uncle, Bheki, and his brother, Thembo, are ANC politicians in KwaZulu-Natal.
-Thembo was regional secretary of the ANC Youth League in eThekwini and in April 2022 was elected deputy chairperson of the ANC's eThekwini region, running on a slate aligned to Zandile Gumede.
+Ntuli was born on 5 March 1979 in rural KwaXimba outside Cato Ridge in KwaZulu-Natal.
+The area was a stronghold of the African National Congress (ANC), Ntuli's political party, and his family were influential in ANC politics in the area: both his uncle, Bheki, and his brother, Thembo, are ANC politicians in KwaZulu-Natal.
+Thembo has served as regional secretary of the ANC Youth League in eThekwini, as well as deputy chairperson of the ANC's eThekwini region.

-Mdumiseni was educated at the University of KwaZulu-Natal, where he became active in student politics.
+Ntuli was educated at the University of KwaZulu-Natal, where he became active in student politics.
 In 2004, while in the third year of his Bachelor of Laws degree, he was president of the student representative council on the university's Pietermaritzburg campus.
 He holds a Master's in political studies from the university.

+Youth politics

-Around 2008, he left KwaZulu-Natal for Johannesburg, where he worked at the ANC's headquarters, Luthuli House, for a decade.
-For the first year, he was a national administrator for the ANC; he later became an administrator for the ANC Youth League and then a national organiser for the ANC.
+Around 2008, Ntuli left KwaZulu-Natal for Johannesburg, where he worked at the ANC's headquarters, Luthuli House, for a decade.
+He worked as an administrator and organiser for both the ANC and its Youth League.

-Simultaneously, Ntuli, like his brother, was a member of the ANC Youth League.
+Simultaneously, Ntuli, like his brother, was a member of the Youth League.
 In 2014, he stood as a candidate for election as provincial chairperson of the KwaZulu-Natal Youth League; his candidacy was endorsed by the leadership of the league's largest region, eThekwini.
 Later that year, he announced his candidacy for election as secretary of the national Youth League, a more senior position; he ran on a slate aligned to league presidential candidate Pule Mabe.
-However, neither the provincial league nor the national league went ahead with their leadership elections in 2014; by the time they were held in 2015, Ntuli had turned 36 and was too old to be eligible for Youth League membership.
-By that time, there were rumours that he was allied with Sihle Zikalala, then the provincial secretary of the ANC in KwaZulu-Natal, and that Zikalala hoped to promote Ntuli to a more senior position in the party or in the KwaZulu-Natal legislature.
+However, neither the provincial league nor the national league went ahead with their leadership elections in 2014; and by the time they were held in 2015, Ntuli was 36, too old to be eligible for Youth League membership.
+By that time, there were rumours that he was allied with Sihle Zikalala, then the provincial secretary of the ANC in KwaZulu-Natal, and that Zikalala hoped to promote Ntuli to a more senior position in the party or in the KwaZulu-Natal Legislature.